apigee-127/swagger-tools/docs/Middleware.md

 If `x-swagger-router-controller` is omitted and only `operationId` is given, the router will try to match directly to a method  using the `operationId` as method name.
-This works only if the `controller` option is passed to the router configuration.  _(Note: This limitation, the need to manually create your `controller` option, will go away when issue
-#219 and #221 are completed.)_
+This works only if the `controller` option is passed to the router configuration.  _(Note: This limitation, the need to manually create your `controller` option, will go away when issues #219 and #221 are completed.)_

 A new option (since 0.8.4) is the addition of the `x-swagger-router-handle-subpaths` extension to the Swagger path component.
 By setting this property to `true`, it indicates to Swagger Router that it should match and route all